XuanLu11/XuanLu11.github.io/index.md

 Hi, I'm **Xuan Lu (鲁旋)**.<br>

-I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
-Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
-Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>
+I’m an undergraduate student in Data Science (Mathematics Category) at Harbin Institute of Technology, Shenzhen (graduating in 2026).
+My research centers on machine learning, computational imaging, and hyperspectral image restoration, advised by [Prof. Yongyong Chen](https://scholar.google.com/citations?user=ny2mn-cAAAAJ), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/). <br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - hc663 [at] cam.ac.uk

 **<font color="#990000">I am actively seeking a PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**

+Feel free to reach out to me at [xuanlu1113@gmail.com](xuanlu1113@gmail.com)

 ---